 The dress design is glamorous, to say the least, but can be styled from 'subtle' to 'dramatic' For instance, a subtle look may have a soft flowing tail, made from layers of delicate fabrics like silk, chiffon, or satin to form flowing "voluminous fish-tail ruffles".
 For the more dramatic but elegant look, a stiffer fabric like taffeta, tulle, brocade, or organza will create a stiffer fish-tail dress, forming the perfect figure of a mermaid.

 They can be heavily or lightly embellished with sequins, intricate embroidery, faux gems, faux pearls, metallic finishes, and Swarovski stones.

 A mermaid dress is meant to be sleek and feminine on, and come with long or short sleeves, puffed sleeves, 'spaghetti' straps, strapless, halter, or with a single strap, and since they all come as long dresses that sashay out at the knees, they are quite suitable to wear as:

-In order to 'wear the gown well' it's best to be of average to tall height.
-You must have an average bust size, a slim waist, and curvy hips (not necessarily a Kim Kardasian, but close is good!), and nice straight legs too.
-So if you possess these shapely attributes, you have the best body shape for this vintage inspired gown.
+In order to 'wear the gown well,' it's best to be of average to tall height.
+You must have an average bust size, a slim waist, and curvy hips (not necessarily a Kim Kardashian, but close is good!), and nice straight legs too.
+So if you possess these shapely attributes, you have the best body shape for this vintage-inspired gown.